RevenueHunt/docs/docs/how-to-guides/recommend-subscription-products.md

 # How to Recommend Subscription Products

-Recommending subscription products via the Shop Quiz: Product Recommendation Quiz can significantly enhance your e-commerce strategy by providing a steady revenue stream and fostering long-term customer relationships.
+Recommending subscription products via the RevenueHunt Product Recommendation Quiz can significantly enhance your e-commerce strategy by providing a steady revenue stream and fostering long-term customer relationships.

 With the integration of [ReCharge Subscriptions](https://apps.shopify.com/subscription-payments?surface_intra_position=1&surface_type=partners&surface_version=redesign) or [WooCommerce Subscriptions](https://woocommerce.com/products/woocommerce-subscriptions/) into your product recommendation strategy, you can create a seamless shopping experience for your customers.

 ![how to recommend subscription products sample product](/images/how to recommend subscription products sample product.png)

-This guide explains how to integrate and recommend subscription products with Shop Quiz: Product Recommendation Quiz.
+This guide explains how to integrate and recommend subscription products with RevenueHunt app.

 !!! warning

-    Shop Quiz: Product Recommendation Quiz currently only integrates with [ReCharge Subscriptions](https://apps.shopify.com/subscription-payments?surface_intra_position=1&surface_type=partners&surface_version=redesign) for Shopify and [WooCommerce Subscriptions](https://woocommerce.com/products/woocommerce-subscriptions/) for WooCommerce.
+    RevenueHunt app currently only integrates with [ReCharge Subscriptions](https://apps.shopify.com/subscription-payments?surface_intra_position=1&surface_type=partners&surface_version=redesign) for Shopify and [WooCommerce Subscriptions](https://woocommerce.com/products/woocommerce-subscriptions/) for WooCommerce.
 Subscription products are not yet supported in the Product Recommendation Quiz for BigCommerce or Magento.
 They will not show up on the Results page.
 However, there’s a workaround explained in the [Other subscriptions](#other-subscriptions) section of the article.

 ## ReCharge Subscriptions

-Here’s how to connect your ReCharge subscriptions to your Shop Quiz:
+Here’s how to connect your ReCharge subscriptions to your RevenueHunt app:

-1. **Open the Shop Quiz App:** Start by accessing your account on the app.
+1. **Open the RevenueHunt App:** Start by accessing your account on the app.

 2. **Navigate and Connect:** In your quiz dashboard, select the [Connect](https://docs.revenuehunt.com/reference/quiz-builder/#connect) tab.
 Scroll down to the **ReCharge** section and click on the `connect` button.